 BAC in Time

-Why does Rose Meadows not want to enter the Football Pools?
+Why is Rose Meadows so against the Football Pools?

-Our next performance, Meadows to Meaders 6, BAC in Time will be directed by Craig Edwards and has been made possible with Stronger Together funding from South Gloucestershire County Council and ongoing and much appreciated support from Southmead Development Trust and Aerospace Bristol.
-It will focus on local stories from 1940s wartime to 1970s around the BAC, the Brabazon and the lost village of Charlton as well as memories of Concorde’s early flights.
+Our next performance, Meadows to Meaders 6, BAC in Time was directed again by Craig Edwards and made possible with Stronger Together funding from South Gloucestershire County Council and ongoing and much appreciated support from Southmead Development Trust and Aerospace Bristol.
+The show performed beneath Concorde at Aerospace Bristol focused on local stories from 1940s wartime to 1970s around the BAC, the Brabazon and the lost village of Charlton as well as memories of Concorde’s early flights.

 BAC workers in the 1950s, image courtesy of Miriam Edwards